silicon-vlsi-org/eda-magic/README.md

 # MAGIC LAYOUT
-Version 8.3

 [Magic] is the most popular open-source Layout tool written in the 1980's at Berkeley by John Ousterhout (now famous for writing scripting languuage Tcl) and now maintained by Tim Edwards (opencircuitdesign.com/magic).

-This repo contains pre-compiled binaries/libraries/etc for **64-bit 18.04 Ubuntu Linux**.
+This repo contains pre-compiled binaries/libraries/etc of **Magic Version 8.3** for **64-bit 18.04 Ubuntu Linux**.
 It's also tested on a light-weight Ubuntu-variant LXLE distro.
 If you are interested in compiling from the source, instructions in Section-[Compiling and Installing Magic](#compiling-and-installing-magic) should help.

 ## Setting Up Magic
 **NOTE**: The below is path is an example.
 Just make sure it matches your particular path.